Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection: Discussion

 \section{Discussion}

 In this section, we highlight several points that warrant further consideration when interpreting our results.
 We also present a by-product of our analysis that may be of independent interest.

-\paragraph{Beyond Node Frequencies in GBS-Based Detection.} Our analysis has centered on a specific statistic derived from GBS outputs: the frequency with which each node appears in sampled subgraphs, formalized via the notion of {node weights}.
-This focus enables rigorous theoretical analysis, leading to the conclusion that, under this statistic, the signal-to-noise ratio induced by the planted biclique is too small for reliable detection in the considered regime.
-However, this result does not rule out the potential for more sophisticated post-processing of GBS samples to succeed in planted biclique detection.
-It remains an open question whether other GBS-based statistics or algorithms could leverage the properties of GBS more effectively for this task.

-\paragraph{Planted Clique and Post-Quantum Cryptography.} Our finding that GBS-based detection using node frequencies offers no substantial advantage for the planted biclique problem in the meaningful regime lends further support to the potential use of planted clique-based constructions in cryptography~\cite{juels2000hiding, applebaum2010public}, particularly as candidates for \emph{post-quantum cryptographic} schemes that remain secure even against quantum adversaries~\cite{bernstein2017post}.
+\paragraph{Planted Clique and Post-Quantum Cryptography.} Our finding that GBS-based detection using node frequencies offers no substantial computational advantage for the planted biclique problem in the meaningful regime lends further support to the use of planted clique-based constructions in cryptography~\cite{juels2000hiding, applebaum2010public}.
+In particular, it enforces their potential as candidates for \emph{post-quantum cryptographic} schemes that remain secure even against quantum adversaries~\cite{bernstein2017post}.
 It is important to note that our analysis assumes access to an ideal GBS device.
 In practical implementations, quantum devices are subject to various sources of noise and imperfections, which can further limit the effectiveness of quantum algorithms.

-While our results suggest limitations for GBS in this context, they do not rule out the possibility that other quantum computing paradigms might offer algorithmic advantages for planted clique detection, which remains an open and intriguing direction for future research.
+\paragraph{Beyond Node Frequencies in GBS-Based Detection.} Our analysis has centered on a specific statistic derived from GBS outputs: the frequency with which each node appears in sampled subgraphs, formalized via the notion of {node weights}.
+This focus enables rigorous theoretical analysis, leading to the conclusion that, under this statistic, the signal-to-noise ratio induced by the planted biclique is too small for reliable detection in the conjectured hard regime.
+However, this result does not rule out the potential for more advanced incorporation of GBS samples to succeed in planted biclique detection.
+Whether alternative GBS-based statistics or algorithms can better exploit its structure remains an open question.
+While our findings reveal limitations of GBS in this setting, they do not exclude the possibility that other quantum computing paradigms could offer computational advantages for planted clique detection.
+This remains an open and intriguing direction for future research.

 \paragraph{Distribution of Normalized Hafnian in Bipartite Erdös-Rényi Graph.}